qphandev/quynhphandev-gatsby-ts/README.md

 ## Notes:
 1. For some weird reason, media don't work in .md files if it's outside of its directory.
 2. Sometimes I run into Segmentation Fault error (which isn't a very helpful error).
 The general solution to this is to delete the package lock file.
+Alright... this is a really weird thing.
+Sometimes the fix is to simply run gatsby develop AGAIN after the error.

 ## TODOs:
 * Make this README an actual README instead of a todo list lol